-The Single Conversation Group (SCG) was established in 2013 by the former Humber LEP as a first-in-thenation pilot to bring together key regional stakeholders involved in the planning and development process to discuss major projects and investments across the Humber.
+- 2.8.5.1 The Single Conversation Group (SCG) was established in 2013 by the former Humber LEP as a first-in-the-nation pilot to bring together key regional stakeholders involved in the planning and development process to discuss major projects and investments across the Humber.
 The group assists major investment projects through planning and development mechanisms to ensure they are delivered as effectively as possible by ironing out issues in the planning or consenting systems as quickly as practical.

-The group, reporting to the Humber Leadership Board, is made up of representatives from the four local authorities, Hull, East Riding, North Lincolnshire and North East Lincolnshire, as well as a number of statutory agencies and utilities companies, including Highways England, the Environment Agency, Natural England, Yorkshire Water, Northern Powergrid, Homes England and is Chaired by the Department for Business, Energy and Industrial Strategy.

-At a meeting of the Joint Strategy Unit on 3rd June 2021 it was agreed that the SCG would meet quarterly every two months to focus on strategic pan-Humber initiatives.
+The HEY LEP is a member of this group at senior officer level. - 2.8.5.2 The group, reporting to the Humber Leadership Board, is made up of representatives from the four local authorities, Hull, East Riding, North Lincolnshire and North East Lincolnshire, as well as a number of statutory agencies and utilities companies, including Highways England, the Environment Agency, Natural England, Yorkshire Water, Northern Powergrid, Homes England and is Chaired by the Department for Business, Energy and Industrial Strategy. - 2.8.5.3 At a meeting of the Joint Strategy Unit on 3rd June 2021 it was agreed that the SCG would meet quarterly every two months to focus on strategic pan-Humber initiatives.

-2.8.5 Business Engagement Board
+2.8.6 Business Engagement Board

-The LEP has appointed the region's Business Engagement Board (BEB) as its main Advisory Partner from the private sector.
-The BEB will act as the voice of the region's business community and will report to the HEY LEP Board as a key advisory partner.
-The BEB will be a recognised forum in which the private sector can bring key economic issues to the HEY LEP Board's attention and ensure close collaboration between the LEP and businesses.
-The Board will focus on strategic business needs for the future of our region - focusing on key sectors for Hull and East Yorkshire, as well as pan-Humber issues (https://heylep.com/board-page/business-engagement-board-advisory-panel/
+2.8.6.1 The LEP has appointed the region's Business Engagement Board (BEB) as its main Advisory Partner from the private sector.
+The BEB I acts as the voice of the region's business community and supports the HEY LEP Board as a key advisory partner.
+The BEB is a recognised forum in which the private sector can bring key economic issues to the HEY LEP Board's attention and ensure close collaboration between the LEP and businesses.
+The Board focuses on strategic business needs for the future of our region -including the key sectors for Hull and East Yorkshire, as well as pan-Humber issues (https://heylep.com/board-page/business-engagement-board-advisory-panel/

-2.8.6 North East and Yorkshire Energy Hub
+2.8.7 North East and Yorkshire Energy Hub

-HEY LEP is one of six constituent regional LEP partners in the North East and Yorkshire (NEY) Energy Hub which is led by Tees Valley Combined Authority (TVCA) and brings together local authorities, businesses, organisations and communities to help achieve local energy goals.

-The purpose of the Energy Hub is to support and accelerate the development of local and regional, low and zero carbon energy projects across 31 Local Authority boundaries, bring forward business cases that can attract investment in energy infrastructure, share best practice across a national programme, and develop a pipeline of innovative projects to support the region's clean growth agenda.

-Further information is included in Schedule 7.
+- 2.8.7.1 HEY LEP is one of six constituent regional LEP partners in the North East and Yorkshire (NEY) Energy Hub which is led by Tees Valley Combined Authority (TVCA) and brings together local authorities, businesses, organisations and communities to help achieve local energy goals. - 2.8.7.2 The purpose of the Energy Hub is to support and accelerate the development of local and regional, low and zero carbon energy projects across 31 Local Authority boundaries, bring forward business cases that can attract investment in energy infrastructure, share best practice across a national programme, and develop a pipeline of innovative projects to support the region's clean growth agenda. - 2.8.7.3 Further information is included in Schedule 7.

-2.8.7 Humber LEP Area Local Sub-Committee for the European Structural & Investment Funds
+2.8.8 Humber LEP Area Local Sub-Committee for the European Structural & Investment Funds

-The Humber LEP Area Local Sub-Committee for the European Structural & Investment Funds (ESIF) programme in England provides advice to the Managing Authorities on the Humber's ESIF allocation.
+2.8.8.1 The Humber LEP Area Local Sub-Committee for the European Structural & Investment Funds (ESIF) programme in England provides advice to the Managing Authorities on the Humber's ESIF allocation.
 The LEP and local authorities are amongst the members.
 This committee reports to the Programme Monitoring Committee for the England Growth Programme and is not part of the LEP or local authority governance structures.
 The secretariat is provided by the Managing Authorities.

-2.8.8 Humber Industrial Cluster Plan Steering Group
+2.8.9 Humber Industrial Cluster Plan Steering Group